GSA/digitalgov.gov/content/communities/challenges-prizes.md

 # see all topics at https://digital.gov/topics
 topics:
-  - challenges
-  - crowdsourcing
+  - Challenges & Prizes
-  - challenge-gov
+  - Crowdsourcing

 # see all authors at https://digital.gov/authors
 authors: